 The G-4 provides complete, comprehensive, and responsive support to the MEDCoE and its external customers through single entry into the multi-faceted Logistical System.
 The operational elements of the G-4 perform vital functions which support world-wide medical training platforms and medical readiness requirements.

 Advises the Commander, MEDCoE and performs those services pertaining to specialized matters within each field of activity.
 This Staff is comprised of Executive Operations, Historian, ARNG/USAR Advisors, Office of Strategy and Innovation, Marketing, Internal Review and Audit Compliance (IRACO), Quality Assurance, Safety, and Public Affairs.

 Our office is dedicated to provide you with advice on protocol procedures and plans.

-The Command Historian, AMEDDC&S, serves as the corporate memory of the organization, edits an annual command historical report for publication, and advises the commander and staff on historical matters.
-Also responds to inquiries from the command, OTSG, Department of the Army, and general public on matters of historical interest.
+The Command Historian, MEDCoE, serves as the corporate memory of the organization, edits an annual command historical report for publication, and advises the commander and staff on historical matters.
+Also responds to inquiries from the command, Department of the Army, and general public on matters of historical interest.

 Office of Strategy and Innovation

-Implement marketing and communication strategies that inspire trust in Army Medical Department Center & School products and services within the Army, joint medical communities, Department of Defense, and general public.
+Implement marketing and communication strategies that inspire trust in MEDCoE products and services within the Army, Joint medical communities, Department of Defense, and general public.

 Internal Review and Audit Compliance Office

-Support the AMEDDC&S objective to improve safety performance throughout by providing management, guidance, direction, and review of the safety and occupational health, and composite risk management program requirements to AMEDDC&S units.
+Support the MEDCoE objective to improve safety performance throughout by providing management, guidance, direction, and review of the safety and occupational health, and composite risk management program requirements to MEDCoE units.